-Kimberlite
+The Kimberlite

-What are the lithotherapy virtues of Kimberlite?
+What are the benefits of kimberlite in crystal healing?

-Depth and gushing
+Depth and Flow

-Cleaning and recharging your stone
+Clean and recharge your stone

 Moon/sun, fire, running water, waveform, fumigation, singing bowl, breath/wind, prayers...Chakras

-1er and 2e chakras - Root and SacredSpiritual security, creativity and acceptance
+1er and 2e chakras - Root and SacredSpiritual Security, Creativity, and Acceptance

 Astrological signs

-Capricorn and ScorpioEvolution and resilience
+Capricorn and ScorpioEvolution and Resilience

 Element